Tips for Encouraging Your Child to Write

 To bring out the hidden potentialities of imagination for your child, as a parent, one of the oldest tricks is to encourage your child to become a writer.
 A writer’s trade deals with words and language, hence if your child expresses a desire to become a writer, the first few things you should encourage in your child to develop is an interest in reading, writing, and listening.
-These disciplinary tasks shall go a long way towards strengthening one of the core skills of your child, that of using language to express one’s one desire, one of the key skills of our adult social lives.
+These disciplinary tasks shall go a long way towards strengthening one of the core skills of your child, that of using language to express one’s own desire, one of the key skills of our adult social lives.
 I learnt this the hard way in my life.
 Being a loner, I never really made many friends, writing blogs on the internet, having good old-fashioned pen-pals albeit through emails, they all contributed to a deeper understanding of myself, other human beings, and the human nature itself.

 Why not start off by teaching your child to be quick at flipping through the dictionary and the thesaurus?
 Though the internet has reduced the need of those old bulky books, you can develop games around the dictionary and the thesaurus and play them with your child sometimes.
 Timing the speed of finding a word and its meaning would certainly ingrain a certain reflexive memory in your child about how to deal with dictionaries.
 Teaching them the difference between a dictionary and a thesaurus is also a very wise thing to do.
 Though dictionary comes in handy when one encounters an unknown word.
 While writing, it is the thesaurus which usually comes in for the rescue when you are looking for a word with similar meaning, and the alternative word simply doesn’t strike the memory.